2b-adrix/2b-adrix/README.md

 ## 🔭 About Me

 - 🎓 2nd Year B.Tech CSE student with 2+ years of
-- coding experience
+- coding experience.
-- 📱 Building Android apps with a focus on privacy and performance
+- 📱 Building Android apps with a focus on privacy and performance.
-- 🌱 Lifelong learner exploring cybersecurity and backend systems
+- 🌱 Lifelong learner exploring cybersecurity and backend systems.
-- 🤝 Always open to collaboration, feedback, and fun challenges
+- 🤝 Always open to collaboration, feedback, and fun challenges.
 - 📫 Reach me at: [vadityamishra777@gmail.com](mailto:vadityamishra777@gmail.com)

 ---